-Minor Spills Clean up all spills immediately.
+methods and material for containment and cleaning up Minor Spills Clean up all spills immediately.
 Avoid breathing vapors and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
+Major Spills Minor hazard.
+Clear area of personnel.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment.
-Prevent spillage from entering drains, sewers or water courses.
-Recover product wherever possible.
-Put residues in labelled containers for disposal.
+Control personal contact with the substance, by using protective equipment as required.
+Prevent spillage from entering drains or water ways.
+Contain spill with sand, earth or vermiculite.
+Collect recoverable product into labelled containers for recycling.
+Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
+Wash area and prevent runoff into drains or waterways.
 If contamination of drains or waterways occurs, advise emergency services.